PSU-Population-Research-Center/psu-population-research-center.github.io/docs/prcSeminars.md

 ## Seminar Manager Role

-The Seminar Manager coordinates the seminar series by:
+The Seminar Manager is responsible for:

-- Arranging the presentation calendar.
+- Establishing and maintaining the seminar presentation calendar, and communicating with presenters.
-- Scheduling guest seminars with external presenters.
+- Engaging with external partners to arrange the annual guest presentation.
-- Maintaining a public relations profile on the PRC website or a major social network.
+- Maintaining a public profile for the seminar series on major social networks.

 ## Seminar Manager Tenure

-- Tenure lasts one year, July 1st to June 30th.
+- Tenure lasts one year, July 1 to June 30.
 - Tenure may be renewed if approved by the PRC Director.
-- The PRC Director designates the next Seminar Manager at least three months before term ends.
+- The PRC Director designates the next Seminar Manager at least three months before the term ends.

-## Additional Guidelines

-- The Seminar Manager maintains the presentation calendar and communicates with presenters.
-- Collect feedback from attendees to improve future seminars.

-**Contact:**
-For questions or suggestions, contact the current Seminar Manager or PRC Director.